Yuta Nakamura

-Yuta Nakamura (中村 祐太, Nakamura Yuta) is a Japanese baseball pitcher for the Hiroshima Toyo Carp of Nippon Professional Baseball.
+Yuta Nakamura (中村 祐太, Nakamura Yuta) is a Japanese baseball pitcher for the Saitama Seibu Lions of Nippon Professional Baseball.

 Nakamura attended Kanto Daiichi High School, and was selected by the Hiroshima Toyo Carp in the 2013 Nippon Professional Baseball draft as the team's fifth pick.
 He pitched in the Western League for three full seasons until making his NBP debut with the Carp in 2017.
 Since his first-team debut in 2017, Nakamura has split time between the Central League's Carp and the Western League's Carp.

+On December 8, 2023, Nakamura was nominated and transferred to the Saitama Seibu Lions in the NPB active player draft.